Imran4424/SwiftProblemNSolution/readme.md

     	34 = 11 + 23
     	34 = 17 + 17

-8.35.
-Write a program to print Pascal triangle upto n rows

 # 9. break, continue

 9.1.
 Write a program that finds the first multiple of 7 between 50 and 100.